 Here, the answer is yes…sometimes and no…sometimes.

 Now, this test site was in a different hosting environment, so it’s not fair to compare that number to NitroPack (my NitroPack test site is starting from much faster baseline hosting).
-However, the point is that, for a one-time $49 fee, WP Rocket can dramatically improve your site’s load times.
+However, the point is that, for a $49/year fee, WP Rocket can dramatically improve your site’s load times.

 When you should use NitroPack